Swabian-Franconian Forest

 Geology

 The park's terrain is shaped by the Keuper sandstones of the South German Scarplands, particularly the Stubensandstein and Schilfsandstein formations of the Triassic period.
 These relatively soft sandstones have been deeply dissected by stream erosion, creating narrow, steep-sided valleys (Klingen) that penetrate the forested plateau.
-Waterfalls form where resistant sandstone layers overhang softer beds, with the Hörschbach and Strümpfelbach waterfalls being notable examples.
+Waterfalls form where resistant sandstone layers overhang softer beds, with the Hörschbach and Strümpfelbach valleys being notable examples.
 Iron-rich concretions within the sandstone create distinctive weathering patterns and contribute to the reddish-brown soil color.
 The porous sandstone serves as a significant aquifer, with springs emerging along impermeable clay layers at the base of permeable sandstone units.

 Climate And Weather